microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 4. Preserve object models rarely exercised by app developers (i.e. object models rarely used by app developers, like ScrollContentPresenter, do not need to adhere as closely to the old object models).

-## `ScrollingView` responsibilities
+## `ScrollView` responsibilities

-What are the `ScrollingView`'s responsibilities and added values on top of its inner ScrollingPresenter?
+What are the `ScrollView`'s responsibilities and added values on top of its inner ScrollPresenter?
 Here's a list:

   - Default chrome
       - Today:
-          - Conscious scrollbars, scroll indicator and scroll indicators separator (The `ScrollingView` shows the mouse-friendly scrollbars and their separator square as the mouse moves in, etc.).
+          - Conscious scrollbars, scroll indicator and scroll indicators separator (The `ScrollView` shows the mouse-friendly scrollbars and their separator square as the mouse moves in, etc.).
           - Implement an IScrollController wrapper around any scrollbar template part that does not implement it itself.
-Note that a scroll controller is a component, with or without UI, that can be associated with a `ScrollingView` and can read and write its scroll offset for one dimension.
+Note that a scroll controller is a component, with or without UI, that can be associated with a `ScrollView` and can read and write its scroll offset for one dimension.
           A familiar scroll controller is the [ScrollBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ScrollBar) control, in this case a UI widget.
 A scroll controller is characterized by its implementation of the new IScrollController interface.
-          It communicates with the inner `ScrollingPresenter` through that interface.
+          It communicates with the inner `ScrollPresenter` through that interface.
 The scroller can have up to one controller for the horizontal dimension, and up to one for the vertical dimension.
-          The IScrollController interface is detailed in the [ScrollingPresenter spec](./ScrollingPresenter.md).
+          The IScrollController interface is detailed in the [ScrollPresenter spec](./ScrollPresenter.md).
-          - Hand off IScrollController implementations to inner ScrollingPresenter
+          - Hand off IScrollController implementations to inner ScrollPresenter
       - Tomorrow:
           - More mouse cursors (e.g. open/close hand for dragging in a PDF app, compass for panning based on pointer relative to middle mouse-wheel button click)
           - Horizontal scrolling support via Shift + mousewheel